Symptoms

 Errors related to "mysql_connect" typically indicate that the script is outdated.
 Here's an example of the error:

-PHP Fatal error: Uncaught Error: Call to undefined function mysql_connect() in /home/user/public_html/script.php:7
+CONFIG_TEXT: PHP Fatal error: Uncaught Error: Call to undefined function mysql_connect() in /home/user/public_html/script.php:7

-This error is most commonly caused by the use of a modern PHP version on a website that uses the function, "mysql_connect" which was deprecated in PHP 5.5 and removed in PHP version 7.0.
+This error is caused by the use of a modern PHP version on a website that uses the function, "mysql_connect" which was deprecated in PHP 5.5 and removed in PHP version 7.0.
 For more information, please review the official documentation at the following link:

-2. (Not recommended) The website's PHP version can be changed to use an older version that supports mysql_connect, such as PHP version 5.4.
+If this is not possible, the website's PHP version can be changed to use an older version that supports mysql_connect, such as PHP version 5.4.
 You may be able to use PHP 5.6, but you may see deprecation warnings.

 The following article explains how to change PHP version for a domain: